TheCrowned/SU-lab-assistance-tools/generate-grading-template/README.md

 **If N, M, or K are not given**, the script will just spit a grading template will all students together.

-**How does it work?** Basing on ~a sophisticated piece of number theory~ an empirically-derived formula with many modulo operations.
+**How does it work?** Basing on ~~a sophisticated piece of math~~ an empirically-derived formula with many modulo operations.
 It just seems to work.
 Check lines 66 to 77 if you are curious.